19hours/sg-statutes/Acts/Air Navigation Act.md

 (b) the provision made by the order (with any modifications) is requisite for the purpose of securing compliance with that condition.

+[10/2014]

 (5) The Authority shall not confirm a provisional order in relation to a holder of an aviation safety instrument if it is satisfied —

-(a) that the duties imposed on the Authority under this Act or the Civil Aviation Authority of Singapore Act 2009 preclude the confirming of such a provisional order;
+(a) that the duties imposed on the Authority under this Act or the Civil Aviation Authority of Singapore Act (Cap.
+41) preclude the confirming of such a provisional order;

 (b) that the holder of an aviation safety instrument has agreed to take, and is taking, all such steps as it appears to the Authority for the time being to be appropriate for the holder of that instrument to take for the purpose of securing or facilitating compliance with the condition in question; or

 (c) that the contraventions were, or the apprehended contraventions are, of a trivial nature.

+[10/2014]

 (6) Before the Authority confirms a provisional order, the Authority shall give notice to the holder of an aviation safety instrument concerned —